gistuti/AwsNotes/assignment2.md

 	2. Outbound - It controls the outgoing traffic.

-##Storage
+## Storage
--S3--> Simple Storage Services is storage for the internet.
+**S3** Simple Storage Services is storage for the internet.
 We can retrieve any amount of data at any time from anywhere.

 -S3 stores the data as files in the bucket.
 In this we can set the permissions on the files.